-In January of 1997, the ozone monitoring network consisted of 5 monitors (3 SLAMS and 2 NAMS) strategically located throughout Jefferson County.
+In January of 1998, the ozone monitoring network consisted of 5 monitors (3 SLAMS and 2 NAMS) strategically located throughout Jefferson County.
 The ozone monitors operated from April 1 to October 31 according to EPA regulations.
 No changes to the network occurred during the year.
-Ozone was the responsible pollutant 118 times in the daily air quality index.
-One exceedance of the 0.12 ppm ambient standard was recorded on September 18, 1997 at the Pinson monitoring site (see Table 5.6.3 and Graph 5.6.4).
+Ozone was the responsible pollutant 211 (of 365) times in the daily air quality index.
+Six exceedances of the 1-hr 0.12 ppm ambient standard were recorded on four different days during 1998: June 25, August 28, August 29 and September 5, 1998 (see Table 5.6.3 and Graph 5.6.4).
+The Fairfield and Hoover sites each recorded 2 exceedances, while the Tarrant and McAdory site each recorded one exceedance in 1998.
 The ozone standard is attained when the expected number of days per calendar year with maximum hourly average concentrations above 0.12 ppm is less than or equal to one.
 An area is classified as attainment when the average number of days over a three-year period, with an hourly concentration above the standard, is one or less at each monitoring site.
 Jefferson and Shelby counties are currently classified as a marginal nonattainment area for ozone.
 Table 5.6.5 depicts the current status of ozone nonattainment.